 COMPLIANCE WITH APPLICABLE LAWS, POLICIES, DIRECTIVES, AND PROCEDURES

-All SPRFMO activities will be conducted in accordance with established policies, directives, and procedures, which are designed to set standards for acceptable practices and activities.
-SPRFMO Office Holders are expected to conduct their activities in conformance with applicable policies, directives, and procedures and accordingly have an obligation to become familiar with those that apply to their areas of responsibility.
+All SPRFMO activities should be conducted in accordance with established policies, directives, and procedures, which are designed to set standards for acceptable practices and activities.
+SPRFMO Office Holders are expected to conduct their activities in conformance with applicable policies, directives, and procedures and accordingly should become familiar with those that apply to their areas of responsibility.

 CONFLICTS OF INTEREST

-SPRFMO Office Holders have a duty to act in the best interest of SPRFMO rather than in furtherance of their personal interest or for private gain.
-They must avoid apparent or actual conflicts of interest and ensure that potential conflicts of interest are disclosed and managed in accordance with applicable guidelines, directives, and standards of conduct.
+SPRFMO Office Holders should act in the best interest of SPRFMO rather than in furtherance of their personal interest or for private gain.
+They should avoid apparent or actual conflicts of interest and ensure that potential conflicts of interest are disclosed and managed in accordance with applicable guidelines, directives, and standards of conduct.

 GOVERNANCE